 Pragma (web page above) is an international development company “delivering cutting-edge solutions for the world’s most intractable challenges”.
 Their headquarters are in Washington DC with branch offices in Jordan, Libya, Tunisia and Yemen

 Just because a country is located in the oil rich Middle East does not mean it is indifferent to greenhouse gas mitigation or responsible agricultural stewardship.
-As a result, with financial assistance from USAid, a modern, integrated, agricultural park is being planned for Jordan by Pragma, an international development consultant.
+As a result, with financial assistance from USAid, a modern, integrated, agricultural park is being considered for Jordan by Pragma, an international development consultant.

 This is the second USAid funded project for Agricultural Digesters team members.
 Several years ago, we helped our sister company facilitate improved electric service in the Georgian Republic.